xinyizou/WatBin/README.md

 ![Image of RecyclerView search](https://github.com/xinyizou/WatBin/blob/master/images/Screenshot_20190603-141812_WatBin.jpg)

 With the image recognition option, the user can upload a photo of the item they wish to dispose.
-The photo is taken with the Adnroid native camera activity.
+The photo is taken with the Android native camera activity.

 ![Image of ImageRecognition](https://github.com/xinyizou/WatBin/blob/master/images/Screenshot_20190603-141831_WatBin.jpg)